rexfordessilfie/nextwrappers/packages/generic/README.md

 ## API

-- `typedWrapperCreator()`- Returns a function for creating wrappers based on provied types.
+- `typedWrapperCreator()`- Returns a function for creating wrappers based on provided types.
 - `createWrapper()`- Creates a wrapper for a function.

 # Usage